Insight - Cuba Inc. open to foreign capitalists, but within limits

 "To the contrary.
 They demand that the business grow and generate more profits every year," Carpenter said.

-One of the largest foreign firms in Cuba is Brazil's Odebrecht, which built a $900 million port at Mariel, the centerpiece of an economic development zone designed to attract capitalist ventures with a more liberal import-export regime.
+One of the largest foreign firms in Cuba is Brazil's Odebrecht [ODBES.UL], which built a $900 million port at Mariel, the centerpiece of an economic development zone designed to attract capitalist ventures with a more liberal import-export regime.

 Odebrecht wants to build a plastics factory there and it also has deals to expand Havana's international airport, operate a sugar refinery, and build two hotels.